TERMS OF SERVICE

-1.1 These Terms of Service (“Terms”) apply to Customer´s access to and use of Zervicepoint as a Service (the “Service”) provided by the Service Provider.
+1.1 These Terms of Service (“Terms”) apply to Customer´s access to and use of the Service (as defined below) provided by FoF Zervicepoint Sweden AB.

-“Customer Data” shall mean all data (including Personal Data and User data) provided by, or on behalf of, the Customer and/or the Users to the Service.
+“Customer Data” means all data (including Personal Data and User data) provided by, or on behalf of, the Customer and/or the Users to the Service.